paulyuk/FunctionsMcpTool/README.md

 <!--
 ---
-name: Azure Functions C# MCP Trigger using Azure Developer CLI
+name: Getting Started with Remote MCP using Azure Functions (.NET/C#)
-description: This repository contains an Azure Functions MCP trigger quickstart written in C# and deployed to Azure Functions Flex Consumption using the Azure Developer CLI (azd).
-The sample uses managed identity and a virtual network to make sure deployment is secure by default.
+description: This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure functions.
+You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
+The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and network isolation using VNET.
 page_type: sample
 products:
 - azure-functions